laursisask/agi/zombiefight/README.md

 ## Results

 I trained the model for 500K iterations.
 At 500K iterations, the model beat the zombie in 99.5% of cases.

 # Experiment 2.
 Fighting Zombies with PPO

 The environment, data and model were very similar to the Q-learning one.

+In the directory `ppo` you will find
+- the source code for training and evaluating an agent/model
+- weights for the models after ~20K episodes
+- video examples of the agent playing (`original-video.mp4` and `agent-video.mp4`)s

+## Model

-One difference was that instead of having fixed actions, a choice was made in every dimension - the model predicted a value for all of the actions independently.
+One difference compared to q-learning was that instead of having fixed actions, a choice was made in every dimension - the model predicted a value for all of the actions independently.
 The mouse related actions were continuous and the mean and standard deviation of the actions was predicted.

+## Algorithm

+I used the PPO version with clipped surrogate objective, not the one with KL divergence penalty.

+The PPO agent was much harder to train and required a lot of experimentation with hyperparameters.
+It also required the model to be reset to previous best as several times the model just forgot everything and collapsed into a sub-optimal policy (the catastrophic forgetting problem)

+The agent does not play similar to humans and the deep-q agent.
+Most of the time it just rotates looking down and when the zombie gets near, attacks it.
+Possibly it does this because it does not require any visual input to find the zombie - the location of the zombie relative to the player is provided as separate input.

+## Results

+The number of iterations trained is hard to determine because the training had to be restarted several times but the number of episodes is around 20K.

+The final model beat the zombie in 94% of episodes.